mr-wolf-gb/smart-shell-mcp/README.md

    ```
 4. The `Release` workflow will build and publish with provenance: `npm publish --access public`.

+If you use an Environment named `NPM`, add `NPM_TOKEN` as an environment secret and the workflow will pick it up automatically (job declares `environment: NPM`).
+You can also store `NPM_TOKEN` as a repository secret instead.

 CLI name: `smart-shell` (installed globally provides a stdio MCP server entrypoint).

 ## License